-During my six and a half decades on this planet, I've done an awful lot of stuff.
-I got started early: as a high school junior, my first paying job was painting signs; I also worked at a hobby shop.
-While earning a Bachelors degree in advertising design from Trenton State (a.k.a.
-The College of New Jersey), I worked at a local ad agency, becoming the art director shortly after graduating.
-This was followed by a stint in the printing business, which included darkroom work, plate-making and four-color press operation.
-I even repaired presses and other equipment; indeed, I discovered that I had a knack for fixing almost anything, from movie projectors to washing machines, from tape recorders to cars—consequently my nickname at the time was "spooky."
+During my >6.5 decades on this planet, I've done a great many different things.
+Professionally, I got an early start: as a high school junior, my first paying job was painting signs.
+While earning a Bachelors degree in graphic design from Trenton State College (a.k.a.
+The College of New Jersey), I worked at a local advertising agency, becoming the art director shortly after graduating.
+This was followed by a stint in the printing business, which included typography, plate-making, press operation and more (remember these?).
+I even repaired printing presses and other equipment.
+Indeed, I had a knack for fixing almost anything—even things I'd never seen before, from movie projectors to washing machines, from tape recorders to cars.
+My nickname at the time was Spooky.

-However, wanderlust and creative urges later drew me in other directions, such as multimedia production, voiceover work, sound design, computer animation and video production/post production, during which time I also designed and built my own camera for special effects photography.
-When computers started killing the graphic arts industry, I moved into desktop publishing and then into marketing, eventually becoming the marketing manager for an optical instrument manufacturer.
-By the early 90s I'd also become a commercial web developer, and I did technical illustration and technical writing.
-My final career move before retiring was to work as a software developer for a major pharmaceutical company, which turned out to be the most challenging and rewarding decade of my professional life.
+However, wanderlust and creative urges drew me in other directions, such as multimedia production, voiceover work and sound engineering, followed by computer animation and video production/post production in Manhattan.
+During this time I also designed and built my own four-axis motion-controlled pin-registered 35mm camera for special effects photography, which became the engine of my own studio for several years.
+I could have patented the camera, but my timing was off: computers had just started killing off the traditional graphic arts industry, so I moved on to desktop publishing and then marketing, eventually becoming the marketing manager for an optical instrument manufacturer.
+In the 90s I also worked as a commercial web developer, in addition to doing technical illustration and technical writing.
+My final career move before retiring was to become a software engineer for a major pharmaceutical company, which turned out to be the most challenging and rewarding decade of my professional life.